Project Management Goes Both Ways

 Many in the service industry fall into the trap of prioritizing hospitality over professionalism, mistaking immediate agreeableness for long-term business respect.
 This approach, while well-intentioned, can result in a weakening of professional boundaries, making it challenging to manage expectations and deliver outcomes effectively.

-Instead, a professional must resist the urge to simply have clients like them and instead focus on building mutual respect and trust.
-This entails focusing on delivering what is best for the client and their goals, which may include setting clear boundaries, being transparent about expectations, and communicating honestly, especially when delivering difficult news.
+Instead, a professional must resist the urge to simply have clients like them and focus on building mutual respect and trust.
+This involves prioritizing what is best for the client and their goals, which may include setting clear boundaries, being transparent about expectations, and communicating honestly—especially when delivering difficult news.

-Below is an email exchange between our team and our dear friend Justine, in her role as a consultant to PD.
-Justine’s mission: Audit and provide recommendations on an important operational process.
+Below is an email exchange between our team and Justine, a trusted consultant for PD.
+Her objective was to audit a critical operational process and provide actionable recommendations.

 Attempt to Reschedule